SkylineCommunications/dataminer-docs/connector-help/connector_help/ETL_Systems_VTR-10.md

 ## How to Use

-The element created with this driver consists of the following page:
+The element created with this connector consists of the following page:

 - **General**: Displays general information about the device such as SummaryAlarm, CPU Temperature and Fan Status.
 - **Matrix**: Displays the matrix containing the connections present on the device.